aspose-ocr/Aspose.OCR-for-Java/README.md

 Directory | Description
 ----------|------------
-[Examples](Examples) | A collection of Java examples that help you learn how to product features
+[Examples](Examples) | A collection of Java examples that help you learn how to product features [Plugins](Plugins)  | Plugins that will demonstrate one or more features of Aspose.OCR for Java

 ##  Resources